Diaphoneme

+A diaphoneme is an abstract phonological unit that identifies a correspondence between related sounds of two or more varieties of a language or language cluster.
+For example, New York may be transcribed phonemically as //nuː ˈjɔrk// in American English and //njuː ˈjɔːk// in Received Pronunciation.
+A diaphonemic transcription such as //njuː ˈjɔrk// would cover both dialects, as it includes the //j// absent in American English and the //r// missing from Received Pronunciation; while neither is described exactly, both are derivable from the diaphonemic transcription.

 Diaphonology studies the realization of diaphones across dialects, and is important to evaluate if an orthography is adequate for more than one dialect of a language.
 In historical linguistics, it is concerned with the reflexes of an ancestral phoneme as a language splits into dialects, such as the modern realizations of Old English //oː//.

 The concept goes back to the 1930s.
 The word diaphone was originally used with the same meaning as diaphoneme, but was later repurposed to refer to any of the particular variants, making the relationship between diaphoneme and diaphone analogous to that between phoneme and allophone.

 Usage

 The term diaphone first appeared in usage by phoneticians like Daniel Jones and Harold E. Palmer.
 Jones, who was more interested in transcription and coping with dialectal variation than with how cognitively real the phenomenon is, originally used diaphone to refer to the family of sounds that are realized differently depending on dialect but that speakers consider to be the same; an individual dialect or speaker's realization of this diaphone was called a diaphonic variant.
 Because of confusion related to usage, Jones later coined the term diaphoneme to refer to his earlier sense of diaphone (the class of sounds) and used diaphone to refer to the variants.